leifbr/f5certlabs/docs/class2/module09/lab1.rst

 Look at the virtual servers.
 You can see these because they were all built in the Common partition, but you cannot modify them.
-If you go into a virtual server you will be the selections greyed out.
+If you go into a virtual server you will see the selections greyed out.

 As you can see, you can view but not change things in common.
 But you can use things in the **Common** partition to build your own configuration.